mgallegos/laravel-jqgrid/README.md

 # Laravel 4 jqGrid package

-A Laravel 4 package implementation of the popular jQuery Grid Plugin (jqGrid)
+A Laravel 4 package implementation of the popular jQuery Grid Plugin (jqGrid).